 Students are charting their own futures through innovation and entrepreneurship with the help of CREATE-X (an initiative designed to build entrepreneurial confidence and help create new business opportunities for entrepreneurial students).
 Others are working closely with faculty and clinicians to gain important insights into human health and disease, and translating that knowledge to industry and clinical practice.

-This year, the Coulter Department was awarded a two-million-dollar NSF Revolutionizing Engineering Departments (RED) grant that will transform our BME curriculum.
-The Department’s project goal is to create engineers who celebrate and connect with diverse individuals so that they are fully included and integrated in the problem-solving process.
+The Coulter Department works to create engineers who celebrate and connect with diverse individuals so that they are fully included and integrated in the problem-solving process.
 This inspires me, because I learned long ago that a diverse team and an inclusive community produce superior solutions.

 As chair of the Coulter Department, my hope is to enrich and expand the impact of this department on the Emory and Georgia Tech campuses, to continue enhancing the interdisciplinary research and education opportunities, increase interactions with industry, and to work with our greatest resources — our students, faculty, staff, and alumni — to catalyze our influence on the world stage.

 I welcome students, faculty, staff, alumni and parents to reach out to me.
 Together, we will deepen our impact, engagement, and community.

 Georgia Research Alliance Eminent Scholar in Injury Biomechanics

 at Georgia Institute of Technology & Emory University